telerik/kendo-ui-core/docs/api/javascript/data/ganttdependency.md

 ### predecessorId `String|Number|Object`

-The  mandatory 'id' of the predecessor task.
+The  mandatory `id` of the predecessor task.

 #### Example - set the predecessorId of a dependency